-- Breath support.
+- Breath support and Increased Lung Capacity.
 With proper posture and alignment, you’ll become more aware of proper breathing.
-That’s also a huge support for “climbers” (cycling enthusiasts that focus on big climbs) and helps keep your lower back healthy.
+That’s also huge support for “climbers” (cycling enthusiasts that focus on big climbs) and helps keep your lower back healthy.

 - Lat awareness.
 Pilates teaches how to engage and draw lats down, so as a cyclist, you’ll be more likely to maintain proper bike posture.
 That keeps tension out of your sensitive neck area, too.

 - Fine muscle development.
-Cycling tends to work the larger muscle groups, where a Pilates practice helps even out muscle development.
-With a focus on balance, flexibility and whole body movement, working the muscles evenly on both sides of the body is a fundamental principle of Pilates.
+Cycling tends to work the larger muscle groups, whereas Pilates helps create even muscle development.
+With a focus on balance, flexibility, and whole-body movement, working the muscles evenly on both sides of the body is a fundamental principle of Pilates (Contrology).

 - Internal muscle awareness.
-You’ll really notice improved strength development and flexibility with your smaller internal muscles that often aren’t address in cycling training.
+You’ll really notice improved strength development and flexibility with your smaller internal muscles that often aren’t addressed in cycling training.

-Athletes and exercise enthusiasts in general will benefit from adding Pilates into their training.
-Cyclists, runners, skiers, snowboarders and body builders – each benefits from Pilates in unique ways.
+Athletes and exercise enthusiasts, in general, will benefit from adding Pilates into their training.
+Cyclists, runners, skiers, snowboarders, and bodybuilders – each benefits from Pilates in unique ways.
 The common denominators?
-Greater strength and flexibility, not to mention all-important injury prevention.
+Greater strength, balance and flexibility, not to mention all-important injury prevention.

-If you’re not sure where to start, try a Private session or a Pilates Chair Quartet at my Tucson Pilates studio, Body Fundamentals.
-The Pilates Chair, aka the Wunda Chair, Low Chair and High Chair are far more challenging that you may think.
-Even the most fit cyclists discover muscles that they didn’t know they had after just a few sessions!
+If you’re not sure where to start, try a Private or Semi-private session at my Tucson Pilates studio, Body Fundamentals.
+The Pilates Chair, aka the Wunda Chair and Low Chair, and Spine Corrector (1/2 Barrel) are far more challenging than you may think.
+Even the most fit cyclists discover muscles that they didn’t know they had after just a few sessions.